Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Method

 \subsubsection{Training Objective}

-We used a self-supervised objective, next-token prediction, for domain-specific continued pre-training.
-Given \(N\) sequences partitioned from \textit{ChiMed-CPT}, where each sequence \(X_i=\left[x_{i, 1}, x_{i, 2}, \ldots, x_{i, T}\right]\) contains \(T\) tokens, we defined the loss function as the sum of the negative log probabilities of the next token \(x_{i,t+1}\) given the previous tokens \(x_{i,1...t}\) in the sequence:
+We used next-token prediction, a self-supervised objective, for domain-specific continued pre-training.
+Given \(N\) sequences partitioned from \textit{ChiMed-CPT}, where each sequence \(X_i=\left[x_{i, 1}, x_{i, 2}, \ldots, x_{i, T}\right]\) contains \(T\) tokens, the loss function was defined as the sum of the negative log probabilities of the next token \(x_{i,t+1}\) given the previous tokens \(x_{i,1...t}\) in the sequence:

-where \(\theta\) denotes the model parameters.
-In the following part, we denote the model obtained via DCPT as the "Medical Foundation Model," as it exhibits precise parsing capability and a fine understanding of medical texts.